Education and training of migrant women: What works?

 Women are primarily considered in terms of their vulnerability, even though highly-skilled women actually have higher rates of migration than both low-skilled women and highly-skilled men.
 Stereotypes in Member States reduce migrant women to the role of "passive wife" or "mother" and result in integration initiatives for women centring around family management.

 The practices on the ground show that a tailored approach can include the provision of free childcare during language classes, or mentoring by other migrant women.
 Indeed, many education and training initiatives are led by women with a migrant background.
-EIGE's forthcoming study provides detailed guidance on how the EU and Member States can best harness the potential of migrant women and men through gender-sensitive policymaking.
+EIGE's study provides detailed guidance on how the EU and Member States can best harness the potential of migrant women and men through gender-sensitive policymaking.